 - Questionable logging policy

 In terms of privacy, VPN Unlimited has upsides and downsides.
-We love the proprietary KeepSolid Wise protocol that offers an extra layer of encryption to help overcome government blocks in high-censorship countries, however we really missed the VPN killswitch.
-Its logging policy is also pretty questionable, so steer clear if absolute privacy is your priority.
+We love the proprietary KeepSolid Wise protocol that offers an extra layer of encryption to help overcome government blocks in high-censorship countries and the VPN kill switch is a great new addition to the app.
+However, its logging policy is also pretty questionable, so steer clear if absolute privacy is your priority.

 We love the user-friendly software for desktop and mobile, with optimized servers for Netflix and BBC iPlayer to make streaming a breeze.
 Additional obfuscation tools mean it can be made to work in China, although you’ll only have access to six server locations.
 Inexperienced users will love this solid, well-rounded VPN that comes with a helpful support team and easy-to-use, attractive software.